 You may request that IDEM hold a public hearing about this draft permit.
 If adverse comments concerning the air pollution impact of this draft permit are received, with a request for a public hearing, IDEM will decide whether or not to hold a public hearing.
 IDEM could also decide to hold a public meeting instead of, or in addition to, a public hearing.
 If a public hearing or meeting is held, IDEM will make a separate announcement of the date, time, and location of that hearing or meeting.
-At a hearing, you would have an opportunity to submit written comments, ask questions, and discuss any air pollution concerns with IDEM staff.
+At a hearing, you would have an opportunity to submit written comments and make verbal comments.
+At a meeting, you would have an opportunity to submit written comments, ask questions, and discuss any air pollution concerns with IDEM staff.

 Comments and supporting documentation, or a request for a public hearing should be sent in writing to IDEM at the address below.
 If you comment via e-mail, please include your full U.S. mailing address so that you can be added to IDEM's mailing list to receive notice of future action related to this permit.
 If you do not want to comment at this time, but would like to receive notice of future action related to this permit application, please contact IDEM at the address below.
-Please refer to permit M163-33692-00050 in all correspondence.
+Please refer to permit M163-33757-00200 in all correspondence.